laurenrother/spark-riak-connector/documentation/configuration.md

 val sc = new SparkContext("spark://10.0.4.1:7077", "test", conf)
 ```

+## Libraries

+Several .jars are produced in spark-riak-connector/target/ when the Spark-Riak connector is built:

+* `spark-riak-connector-1.0.0.jar` - the main connector jar.
+* `spark-riak-connector-java-1.0.0.jar` - required for developing Spark applications in Java.
+* `guava-14.0.1.jar` - the connector depends on this library.
+* `jackson-datatype-joda-2.2.2.jar` - the connector depends on this library.
+* `joda-time-2.1.jar` - the connector depends on this library.
+* `jackson-module-scala_2.10-2.4.4.jar` - the connector depends on this library.
+* `jcommon-1.0.23.jar` - the connector depends on this library.
+* `scala-java8-compat_2.10-0.3.0.jar` - the connector depends on this library.
+* `dataplatform-riak-client-1.0.0.jar` - the connector depends on this library.

+All of these libraries need to be referenced by your Spark application and accessible through the classpath of the driver program.

 ##Creating Spark Context
 » **Same here... is this information for someone developing locally after a download/build or is it equally important for someone adding the connector as a dependency?** «